reactjs/react.dev/content/blog/2020-09-21-introducing-the-new-jsx-transform.md

 ## Removing Unused React Imports

 Because the new JSX transform will automatically import the necessary `react/jsx-runtime` functions, React will no longer need to be in scope when you use JSX.
 This might lead to unused React imports in your code.
-It doesn't harm to keep them, but if you'd like to remove them, we recommend running a [“codemod”](https://medium.com/@cpojer/effective-javascript-codemods-5a6686bb46fb) script to remove them automatically:
+It doesn't hurt to keep them, but if you'd like to remove them, we recommend running a [“codemod”](https://medium.com/@cpojer/effective-javascript-codemods-5a6686bb46fb) script to remove them automatically:

 ```bash
 cd your_project